Explore this course:

 You'll apply your learning in a huge variety of ways: news writing, web publishing, shorthand, social media management, video production and media law and ethics - all in the process of hunting down and writing up stories to meet real-time deadlines with your team.

 As well as the core reporting skills required by employers, you’ll also be exposed to innovative journalism techniques, which will put you a step ahead when it comes to landing your first job.

 Our course is accredited by the National Council for the Training of Journalists and is renowned within the industry as one of the best in the UK.
-We'll give you access to international, national and regional news providers on a myriad of platforms during both teaching time and placements.
+We'll give you access to international, national and regional news providers on a myriad of platforms during both teaching time and exciting work placements.